kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 You can create onboarding templates within the **Template Hub** previously known as **Template Editor** within **Cisco Catalyst Center**.
 Go to the **Template Hub**  to complete the next task.

 The Onboarding template has the minimal configuration and is designed to bring up device connectivity with Cisco Catalyst Center.
-Below is a Velocity example for explanation purposes only.
+Below are Velocity and Jinja2 examples for explanation purposes only.

+### Example Velocity Template

 ```vtl
 ##<------Onboarding-Template------->